Challenges that turn campaigns into journeys

 The number that decides completion

 The working sweet spot for objective count in a challenge.
-Below three, the campaign feels trivial.
+Below three, the engagement feels trivial.
 Above seven, it feels overwhelming and completion craters.
 Five is the modal answer for most categories.

 The user's screen